bull-markets/puppet-mattermost/README.md

 When using a release archive:

-* Downloads and installs Mattermost server
-  (defaults to `/opt/mattermost-${version}`).
+* Downloads and installs Mattermost server (defaults to `/opt/mattermost-${version}`).
 * Creates a friendly symbolic link to the installation directory (defaults to `/opt/mattermost`).
 * Creates a configuration file (defaults to `/etc/mattermost.json`) based on the vendor-provided configuration file and adds user-supplied options.
+* Create an environment variable configuration file (defaults to `/etc/sysconfig/mattermost` or `/etc/default/mattermost` depending on platform) and add user-supplied options.
 * Creates and manages a Mattermost daemon (service) using your operating system's native service provider.

 When using a package:

 * Installs the package.
-* Add user-supplied options to the configuration file.
+* Add user-supplied options to the configuration files.
 * Manages the service .

 ### Beginning with mattermost